canonical/repo-policy-compliance/README.md

-On GitHub actions, an expanded set of tests is run as the `GITHUB_TOKEN` for a bot is available which can be used to test things like comments from a user that is not a maintainer or above.
+On GitHub actions, an expanded set of tests is run as the `GITHUB_TOKEN` for a bot is available which can be used to test things like comments from a user that does not have write permission or above.